|

 dynamics.
 He plays with youthful drive.
 The sound recording was probably

-New York.
-As so many Remingtons the best way to play back this record
+Recording Studio in New York.
+The best way to play back this record

-performance.
-The recording was supervised by Laszlo Halasz as the
+The recording of the Four Scherzos was supervised by Laszlo

 Jorge